-How Long Is A Script For A 2 Hour Movie?
-And How To Use The Answer In Your Screenwriting
+How Long Is A Script For A 2-Hour Movie?
+How To Use The Answer In Your Screenwriting

 The general rule of thumb is that a screenplay written in the proper format is equivalent to one page per minute of screen time.
 Therefore, a screenplay for a two-hour movie will be 120 pages (2 hrs = 120 mins = 120 pages).

-I’ll spend the rest of the article discussing exceptions to this rule, how this rule is closely related to the three-act structure, and how it can dramatically improve your pacing while writing.
+In this article, I’ll discuss exceptions to this rule, how the rule is closely related to the three-act structure, and how to use the rule and three-act structure to improve your writing pacing.

 When delivering screenplays to studios and producers, especially as an unknown writer, this is a metric they will use to judge the film’s length.

-As mentioned, there are some exceptions to this rule, and certain types of films can alter this metric.
+As mentioned, this rule has some exceptions, and certain types of films can alter this metric.

-Additionally, there are some ways the relation of page-to-minute can help you in pacing your screenplay.
+Additionally, there are some ways the relation of page-to-minute can help you pace your screenplay.

 37682137 s

-Typically as a writer, you do not want to direct in your writing.
-When writing action, many writers tend to get over specific.
+Typically, you do not want to direct your writing.
+When writing action, many writers tend to get overly specific.

 Because of this, scripts that are heavy in action will read much shorter.

-A single paragraph of action may take up 5 to 10 minutes on screen but only be three lines (it’s good to try and keep your action paragraphs under 3 lines, but more on that later).
+A single paragraph of action may take up to 5 to 10 minutes on screen but only be three lines (it’s good to try and keep your action paragraphs under three lines, but more on that later).

-An example of this is the script for the Battle of the Bastards-episode in ‘Game of Thrones.’
+An example is the script for the Battle of the Bastards-episode in ‘Game of Thrones.’

-Though the episode is an hour-long, the script itself is 41 pages.
-For those of you who have watched, this is an episode where action heavily outweighs dialogue.
+Though the episode is an hour long, the script is 41 pages long.
+For those of you who have watched, this episode is where action heavily outweighs dialogue.

-Another example of a great script that is shorter than the length of the movie is Sofia Coppola’s Lost in Translation.
+Another example of a great script shorter than the movie’s length is Sofia Coppola’s Lost in Translation.

 Since this film deals explicitly with a lack of conversation and features many meditative moments of silence, it isn’t surprising that the script is only 75 pages while the film is 1:44 minutes.

-In fact, if you find an online pdf of the script, you will notice that many of the pages are doubled with plenty of blank space.
-This can help with understanding the pacing the film is supposed to take while reading.
+If you find an online PDF of the script, you will notice that many pages are doubled with plenty of blank space.
+This trick can help understand the pacing the film should take while reading.

 Pacing